entrepreneur-interet-general/Merge-Machine/README.md

 ## What does it do ?

 A python3 library to link a dirty CSV file with a clean reference table.
-It is meant to as generic as possible and includes a labeller to learn optimal parameters for a usecase.
+It is meant to as generic as possible and includes a labeller to learn optimal parameters for each matching scenario.

 ## How to install ?